 Classes are offered during a morning session (9 a.m. to 12 p.m.), an afternoon session (1 to 4 p.m.) or full day (9 a.m. to 4 p.m., with a one-hour lunch break).
 Classes are varied for students who attend multiple weeks of camp.
 See Registration for full details.

 Arts Exploration – Ages 6 – 10

 Advanced Art Concepts – Ages 11 and up

 Students explore Colors in the Environment, Explorations on Paper, Drawing Foundations and Outdoor Sculpture.
 The three-hour session will be broken up into multiple parts, exploring different spaces of the garden and different art media throughout the day and culminating in a weekly outdoor Art Show.
 For students taking multiple weeks of camp, class content will be varied to meet student interest and build on past weeks.

 Colors in Environment

-Students will explore color theory and learn basic design principles using inspiration and resources from the garden and beyond!
+Students will explore color theory and learn basic design principles using inspiration and resources from the nature and beyond!
 Using paint, ink, collage, and more, we will create original artwork informed by the patterns and colors we find in the world around us.

 Explorations on Paper